 Homeowners often assume that the only way to get more affordable insurance premiums is to skimp on coverage.
 That can be an uncomfortable thought – especially when they’ve invested so much into their homes.

 But the truth is that there are plenty of ways to keep costs down without putting your home and finances at risk.
-These seven tips can show you how to help lower home insurance costs in a way that keeps you protected.
+These seven tips can show you how to lower home insurance costs in ways that keeps you protected.

 Shop around for the best rates